 Did you ever want to report progress when reading or writing streams in C#?
-You could of course do this when doing the read or the write yourself, though this would be cumbersome and error prone.
+You could of course do reporting manually, when issuing a read or write.
+This would of course be cumbersome and error prone.
 But what if the stream you want to monitor is read from or written to by someone else, such as a StreamWriter or CopyTo?

 We can solve this entirely by making a progress reporting stream following the classic decorator design pattern: you create a wrapper implementation of the abstract Stream-class, add read- and write-events.
 Then delegate the responsibility of the actual reading and writing to the wrapped implementation of Stream, such as FileStream or any other stream, while also firing the added events.